sdiehl/kaleidoscope/tutorial.md

   ways to go here.
 * **object orientation, generics, database access, complex numbers, geometric programming, ...** - Really, there is no end of crazy features that we can add to the language.
+* **Web Assembly**
 * **unusual domains** - We've been talking about applying LLVM to a domain that many people are interested in: building a compiler for a specific language.
 However, there are many other domains that can use compiler technology that are not typically considered.
-For example, LLVM has been used to implement OpenGL graphics acceleration, translate C++ code to ActionScript, and many other cute and clever things.
+For example, LLVM has been used to implement OpenGL graphics acceleration, translate C++ code to Javascript, and many other cute and clever things.
 Maybe you will be the first to JIT compile a regular expression interpreter into native code with LLVM?
 Have fun and try doing something crazy and unusual.
 Building a language like everyone else always has, is much less fun than trying something a little crazy or off the wall and seeing how it turns out.
 If you get stuck or want to talk about